FAQs About Grants

 A: If the original organization can provide documentation that another person there is qualified to complete the research, the funds would stay.
 However, if no appropriate researcher can complete the study, the funds would be transferred to the PI’s new institution.

-Q: For the AACN-Sigma Theta Tau Critical Care Grant, is the mentor experienced in the area of research required to be a nurse?
+Q: For the AACN-Sigma Theta Tau Critical Care Grant, is the mentor experienced in the area of the research required to be a nurse?

 Q: In my employment setting I meet the requirements for principal investigator; however, because this study includes my role in a student capacity by policy I cannot serve as the PI.
 The AACN-Phillips grant requires the PI to present the study at NTI.
 Would I still be eligible to apply for this study if I am not the PI?